isomerpages/nlb-nas-corporate/_former-ford-factory/visit/opening-hours-admission.md

 For foreign visitors : $3 per person

-In line with the expansion of Vaccination Differentiated Safe Management Measures announced by the MTF only the following visitors may visit the Former Ford Factory in group sizes of up to 5 persons with effect from 1 December.
+In line with the expansion of Vaccination Differentiated Safe Management Measures announced by the MTF, only the following visitors may visit the Former Ford Factory in group sizes of up to 5 persons with effect from 1 December:

 1. Individuals who are fully vaccinated against COVID-19.
 2. Individuals who have recovered from COVID-19.